autometrics-dev/autometrics-ts/CONTRIBUTING.md

 ### Creating a release

-1. Ensure that the version number in respective `package.json` is up to date
+1. Ensure that the version number in the root `package.json` is up to date
+2. Run `just build-all` to make sure lock files in the examples are updated correctly.
-2. Make sure that all tests have successfully passed in the latest commit on `main` (the CI will run one more time before publishing it to NPM)
+3. Make sure that all tests have successfully passed in the latest commit on `main` (the CI will run one more time before publishing it to NPM)
-3. Create a release on GitHub along with a respective tag for each package:
+4. Create a release on GitHub along with a respective tag for each package:
    - `lib/` (main autometrics library) → tag: `lib-*` (e.g.: `lib-v0.7`)
    - `typescript-plugin/` → tag: `typescript-plugin-*`
    - `parcel-transformer-autometrics/` → tag: `parcel-transformer-*`
-4. When the release is published, the relevant GitHub workflow will kick off.
+5. When the release is published, the relevant GitHub workflow will kick off.